hed-standard/hed-web/docs/api/index.md

     "hed_strings": ["Sensory-event, Visual-presentation"]
 })
 ```
+### MATLAB Integration

+See the web services examples in the [hed-matlab](https://github.com/hed-standard/hed-matlab)
+GitHub repository for detailed examples of calling these services from MATLAB.

 ### Web Interface
-Navigate to the appropriate section (Strings, Events, etc.) and use the form-based interface for interactive processing.
+Navigate to the appropriate section (Strings, Events, etc.) and use the form-based interface
+for interactive processing.

-For detailed information about each module's functions, classes, and parameters, see the individual module documentation pages.
+For detailed information about each module's functions, classes, and parameters,
+see the individual module documentation pages.